Bill-Gray/PDCursesMod/docs/IMPLEMNT.md

 traditionally is; but it need not be.
 If a valid key or mouse event cannot be returned, for any reason, this function returns -1.
 Valid keys are those that fall within the appropriate character set, or are in the list of special keys found in curses.h (KEY_MIN through KEY_MAX).
-When returning a special key code, this routine must also set SP->key_code to TRUE; otherwise it must set it to FALSE.
 If SP->return_key_modifiers is TRUE, this function may return modifier keys (shift, control, alt), pressed alone, as special key codes; if SP->return_key_modifiers is FALSE, it must not.
 If modifier keys are returned, it should only happen if no other keys were pressed in the meantime; i.e., the return should happen on key up.
 But if this is not possible, it may return the modifier keys on key down (if and only if SP->return_key_modifiers is TRUE).

 ### bool PDC_has_mouse(void);